Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-ohr.markdown

 {{% /tabs %}}

 <br/>
-Note that the  general [MemoryXtend configuration options](./memoryxtend-overview.html#configuration) applies as well - for example, you can configure MemoryXtend to cache some data on-heap for faster access.
+Note that the  general [MemoryXtend configuration options](./memoryxtend-overview.html#configuration) also apply.
+For example, you can configure MemoryXtend to cache some data on-heap for faster access.

 ## Memory Threshold

-In order to use off-heap storage, you'll need to define the amount of memory you'd like to allocate, e.g. `20g`.
-You can use the following sizing units:
+In order to use off-heap storage, you must define the amount of memory to allocate, for example. `20g`.
+Use the following sizing units:

 * `b` - Bytes
 * `k`, `kb` - KiloBytes